 - Arrive on their assigned arrival day during the schedule listed above

-- Submit their flight itinerary to International Place by Friday, December 15
+- Submit their flight itinerary to International Place by the deadline.

 *Students who cannot make it to the airport during the time scheduled for their arrival day should be prepared to arrange their own transportation to Claremont.